Estefanycss/invisible-taquitos/README.md

+# Welcome to Invisible Taquitos!
+This is an imaginary restaurant created as an example of the basic use of state machines to handle our UI in React

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:

 ### `yarn start`